Program Information: Colorado Department of Corrections - Colorado Department of Corrections Clinical Services

 This institution, department, internship, or postdoctoral program requires trainees to sign a statement about personal behavior and/or religious beliefs as a condition of admission and/or retention in the program: Yes

 How to obtain text of statement: Applicants must pass a thorough background investigation and integrity interview prior to beginning the internship.
 If you have matched with CDOC, you must be able to pass an integrity interview that will review your criminal background over the last 5 years.
-If you can't pass the integrity interview, then the internship cannot occur.
+If you cannot pass the integrity interview, then the internship cannot occur.
 You will also be required to review and follow CDOC's code of conduct and dress code policy, which largely addresses professionalism.
 These documents can be found by following this link: https://cdoc.colorado.gov/about/department-policies.

 Program Description